awwalm/DSAlgoPy/README.md

-# Data Structures and Algorithms using Python
+# Data Structures and Algorithms (Python)

-A repository for practicing Rance D. Necaise's titular book.
+A repository for practicing DS/Algo in Python using resources from Rance D. Necaise, as well as Michael T. Goodrich et al.

 ## Getting Started